 |4."Switching Theory and Automata (B.E.V Sem.
 EN)" by Experienced Professor|

 “Switching Theory and Automata (B.E.V Sem.
-EN)” Book Review: This book is suitable for the students of engineering background.
-It includes question banks from different universities with its proper solutions.
-A solved question bank is also present in the book, providing valuable resources for students to practice and reinforce their understanding.
+EN)” Book Review: This book is specifically designed for students with an engineering background.
+It includes a comprehensive question bank sourced from various universities, along with detailed solutions.
+Additionally, a solved question bank is also included in the book, providing valuable resources for students to practice and reinforce their understanding.

 |5."Switching Theory: Insight through Predicate Logic" by Shimon Peter Vingron|

-“Switching Theory: Insight through Predicate Logic” Book Review: This book provides an in-depth coverage of predicate logic and its concepts on propositional logic in switching theory.
-Theory of latches or memory circuits are covered in this book.
-It is a useful guide for undergraduate and graduate courses.
-Topics like sequential circuit and ideas of switching theory are highlighted in this book.
-Their composition and verification is also identified in the text.
-The book mentions formal proofs and predicate logic in the theory side.
-The practical part of the book covers formal synthesis procedures with its circuits.
+“Switching Theory: Insight through Predicate Logic” Book Review: This book provides an in-depth coverage of predicate logic and its concepts in switching theory, along with memory circuits and latches.
+It is an essential guide for both undergraduate and graduate courses.
+The book extensively covers sequential circuits and the fundamental ideas of switching theory, along with their composition and verification.
+Additionally, it discusses formal proofs and predicate logic from the theoretical aspect, while the practical part covers formal synthesis procedures and their circuits.

 |6."From Boolean Logic to Switching Circuits and Automata: Towards Modern Information Technology (Studies in Computational Intelligence)" by Radomir S Stankovic and Jaakko Astola|

-“From Boolean Logic to Switching Circuits and Automata: Towards Modern Information Technology (Studies in Computational Intelligence)” Book Review: This book serves as an extensive guide on logic networks and automata.
-Different algebraic descriptions and formulations are covered in this book.
-The book highlights switching theory and the developments of it.
-This book acts as a guide for researchers in the field of computing, providing insights and knowledge to further their understanding and advancements in the subject
+“From Boolean Logic to Switching Circuits and Automata: Towards Modern Information Technology (Studies in Computational Intelligence)” Book Review: This book serves as an extensive guide on logic networks and automata, exploring various algebraic descriptions and formulations.
+It delves into the developments in switching theory, highlighting its key concepts.
+With its comprehensive coverage, this book is a valuable resource for researchers in the field of computing, providing insights and knowledge to further their understanding and advancements in the subject